 The 15,000-volume library is under constant development and it offers easy access to various works of Italian/foreign literature, history, sciences, ecology, and works dealing with theology.
 A moderate amount of outside educational subsidies is dedicated to the further development of the multi-media department.
 Beyond the library, the greater resources of Florence’s museums, palaces and churches provide extended opportunities for students to learn about the culture of Italy and the city that was so vital in initiating the Renaissance and Western civilization.

 Students will find the school library and the multi-media lab a user-friendly environment for studying, word processing, and surfing the internet.
 The campus has a multipurpose athletic field (tennis, basketball, soccer, and volleyball), a TV room, a game room, and a student cafeteria.
 These, along with the many other resources available on campus, compliment the first-class instruction provided by the Institute’s qualified faculty and staff.

 The cafeteria features a lacto-ovo vegetarian diet in the best of Italian culinary traditions.
-Known for its good food, the institute notes that there is an abundance of fresh fruit and vegetables in the cuisine offered and that no pre-cooked food is served.
+Known for its good food, the University notes that there is an abundance of fresh fruit and vegetables in the cuisine offered and that no pre-cooked food is served.
 Everything is prepared in the clean, modern kitchen of the cafeteria and results in abundant breakfasts, hearty lunches, and light dinners.
 Food allergies are always taken into consideration.
 Students are advised to inform the school of their food allergies so that special arrangements can be made for meals.
 Also, students may choose to learn to cook many Italian recipes as part of their program.